Rajpratik71/linux-manPages/pybuild.md

                      invoked before the test command

               --test-args ARGUMENTS
-                     arguments  added to test command generated by build sys‐ tem plugin
+                     arguments added to test command generated by build system plugin

               --after-test COMMAND
                      invoked after the test command

    variables that can be used in ARGUMENTS and COMMAND
        · {version} will be replaced with current Python version, you can also use {version.major}, {version.minor}, etc.

        · {interpreter} will be replaced with current interpreter, you can also use {interpreter.include_dir}

        · {dir} will be replaced with sources directory,

        · {destdir} will be replaced with destination directory,

        · {home_dir} will be replaced with temporary HOME directory, where plugins can keep their data (.pybuild/interpreter_version/ by default),

        · {build_dir} will be replaced with build directory

        · {install_dir} will be replaced with install directory.

-       · {package} will be replaced with suggested package  name,  if  --name (or  PYBUILD_NAME)  is set to foo, this variable will be replaced to python-foo, python3-foo or pypy-foo depending on  interpreter  which is used in given iteration.
+       · {package}  will be replaced with suggested package name, if --name (or PYBUILD_NAME) is set to foo, this variable will be replaced to python-foo, python3-foo or pypy-foo depending on inter‐ preter which is used in given iteration.

    DIRECTORIES
           -d DIR, --dir DIR
                  set source files directory - base for other relative dirs [by default: current working directory]

           --dest-dir DIR
                  set destination directory [default: debian/tmp]